-During the week my husband and I eat very different breakfast – only coffee unites us.
-He usually has a peanut butter + honey bread, while I make myself oatmeal with cinnamon and fruit.
-These days I also like to add a teaspoon of coconut oil (thats good stuff).
+During the week my husband and I eat very different breakfasts - only coffee unites us.
+He usually has a peanut butter and honey on bread, while I make myself oatmeal with cinnamon and fruit.
+These days I also like to add a teaspoon of coconut oil (that’s good stuff).

 The weekends are different though (at least Sundays).
 We sleep a little longer - so once its breakfast time we are kind of awake and try to make it a really enjoyable time with special food, like waffles or these awesome whole wheat pancakes!

-I made yogurt pancakes before, when we were in Thailand and didn’t have baking powder or soda – and it worked.
+I made yogurt pancakesbefore, when we were in Thailand and didn't have baking powder or baking soda - and it worked.
 This time I made them with whole wheat flour though, so leavening (baking powder in this case) is not a bad idea.

-Don’t shy away from these pancakes because they are made with whole wheat flour.
-I tell you – they are FLUFFY!
+Don't shy away from these pancakes because they are made with whole wheat flour.
+I think, some people get turned off by the whole wheat ingredient because they think the pancakes will be heavy and bland, but I tell you - they are FLUFFY!

 Plus, whole wheat flour is good for you.
 So is Greek yogurt (it doesn't even have fat).
 AND...
 I used melted virgin coconut oil.
 Which is fat but healthy fat.
 Which makes these pancakes like triple healthy!

-But they really don’t taste like cardboard at all.
-I didn’t tell my husband that I made these pancakes with whole wheat flour + Greek yogurt and he never noticed they were different from white flour + buttermilk ones.
+But, in contrast to the commonly held stereotype, they really don't taste like cardboard at all.
+I didn't tell my husband that I made these pancakes with whole wheat flour and Greek yogurt and he never noticed they were different from the white flour and buttermilk pancakes.

 (Btw, you can substitute canola oil if you don't have coconut oil)